ksm5611/tinyapp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp is good project for who wants to practice a full stack web application.
+This app is built with Node and Express that allows users to shorten long URLs.
+In this app, users can create their own urls also, they can try deleting and editing.

 ## Final Product